ipunkt/rancherize/README.md

     and subsequently in-service upgrades of this service
   - If the same version of the service is found then an in-service upgrade is triggered
   - If a different version of the service is found then a rolling-upgrade ist triggered
+  - In case of an in-service upgrade rancherize waits for the stack to reach `upgraded` and confirms the upgrade.
+    You can set `rancher.upgrade-healthcheck` to `true` to wait for it to report `healthy` instead.
+Not that this only works if a service has a health-check is defined(not yet supported through rancherize)

 # Blueprints